Nabarun/CrmTest/README.md

 ###Tests
 1. First create the crmtest object
   * var crmtest = require('./crmtest.js');
+  * Some sample scripts are at CrmTest/TestScripts/ which can be refered

 2. Start Invoking supported crmtest methods.
 Currently crmtest support following features
   * **Get OAuth access Token** : In order to get oAuth access token we should invoke the getoauth method